 Save the Andaman Network is an NGO leading community-based seagrass conservation projects along the Andaman coast from Trang to Phuket.

-The project receives ongoing technical support form the CMS seagrass and Dugong team based in Abu Dhabi and led by Dr. Donna Kwan.
+The project receives advice as needed from the CMS Dugong MOU Secretariat, based in Abu Dhabi and led by Dr. Donna Kwan.

 Mark Isenstatd, our field supervisor has been involved in seagrass conservation, including leading Corporate Social Responsibility programs targeting seagrass nursery establishments, experiential tourism, monitoring programs with local communities throughout the Andaman coast from Trang to Phuket.